Rua Augusto Corrêa, 1 Guamá, CEP: 66075-110 Belém-PA – Universitário, Belém – PA.

 Registration

 The concluding session in Belém will consolidate the analyses, findings, and judgments of this 6th international hearing.
-The program will be structured around five key pillars:
+The program will be structured around six key pillars:

-This final session in Belém will be a landmark moment for global environmental governance, reinforcing the Tribunal’s commitment to ecological justice and the Rights of Nature as a foundational legal framework for our shared future.
+This final session in Belém will be organized in the framework of the People’s Summit and will be a landmark moment for global environmental governance, reinforcing the Tribunal’s commitment to ecological justice and the Rights of Nature as a foundational legal framework for our shared future

 A Path to COP30: From New York and Toronto to Belém